platformbuilders/validations/docs/isValidPassword.md

-# `isValidPhone`
+# `isValidPassword`

-Validates if the string is valid DDD or cellphone considering the Brazilian format.
+Validates if the string is valid password considering the size and mix of letters of characters and numbers.
+We have two types of validators.
-`isValidPhone` which validates if the value has length of 11 numbers.
+`isValidPassword` which validates if the password length is between 8 and 20, and also verify if the value contains a mix of letters and numbers.
-`isValidDDD` which only validates if the value has only numbers and the exact length of 2.
+`isValidSimplePassword` which only validates if the password length is between 6 and 20.

 ## Arguments